wnebyte/j-cli/README.md

     ) {
         // code
     }
-@Command is the only required com.github.wnebyte.jshell.annotation.<br/>
+The resulting Command Object will have the same name as the annotated Java Method, <br/>
-The resulting Command will have the same name as the annotated Java Method, <br/>
+and its Argument Objects will have the same names as their respective Java Parameters<br/>
-and the Arguments will have the same name as their respective Java Parameter, if the proper [compiler options](#build) have been specified, otherwise they will receive the names arg0 and arg1.
+(that is if the proper [compiler options](#build) have been set, otherwise their names will default to arg0 and arg1).

 Then construct and configure an instance of the Shell class.<br>

-It's recommended that you supply an instance of a class which implements the IConsole interface to the Shell, so that the Shell can both read directly from and output text to the console.
+    Shell shell = new Shell(new Configuration()

-    Shell shell = new Shell(new ConfigurationBuilder()
+            .setConsole(new Console())); // optional, but recommended

-            .setConsole(new Console()));
+Then call run -- which is a blocking method which continuously reads from the console (if set), <br/>

-Then call run, which is a blocking method which continuously reads from the console (if set), or call accept.
+or call accept -- which accepts a single String to be matched against a known Command.

     shell.run();
     // or